Please note: Viewing with a "smart phone" may be challenging; it's best to view with a desk top computer with a larger screen.

 SRG is a small Club therefore, the repeater owner has supplemented the expenses out of his pocket to keep the repeater going since 1976.

-Any Donation money goes to the maintenance/site rent of the System.
+Any Donation money goes to the maintenance/site rent of the repeater.

 Where to send funds are on the "contact page" on this site.